I remember when her mother died. Mom’s heart was broken, and I understood.

-I remember the first Mother’s Day after her mother died.
-Mom and I and my daughters went to a Mother/Daughter Banquet.
+I remember when her mother died.
+Mom’s heart was broken, and I thought I understood.
+Soon after, Mom and I and my daughters went to a Mother/Daughter Banquet to celebrate Mother’s Day.
 I was celebrating her – my mother, and I told her so.
 But Mom was not celebrating.
 Her heart was broken from the loss of her own mother, my Grandma Locke.
-And I understood.
+And again, I thought I understood.

 Nonetheless, I celebrated her — with my unfailing love and my joy in hers.
-I shared my thankful heart — for her tender care, for her prayers, for the heritage she was giving — and for all she would continue to give — to me and to my daughters.
+I shared with her my thankful heart — for her tender care, for her prayers, for the heritage she was giving — and for all she would continue to give — to me and to my daughters.

 When honoring a mother, a daughter’s joy cannot be contained.
 It is contagious to the mother.
 And it is healing.

-So on that day — that Mother’s Day — Mom knew that her own mother’s legacy had not died with her mother.
+And it brought some healing to my mother.
+On that day — that Mother’s Day — Mom knew that her own mother’s legacy had not died with her mother.
 She knew that it continued in herself and in turn, in me, and then, in my daughters.

 ~~ ~~ ~~ ~~ ~~ ~~